jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Introduction**
 --------------------

+Here you'll learn how to navigate to your new database and do a few simple commands using SQLite.

-Let's have a look at the Chinook database.
-You'll be using this throughout the problem sets in this course.
+We'll have a look at the Chinook database.
+You'll be getting very familiar with this database as we continue through the course.
 The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

-TODO- FIND MORE HERE!
+Let's have a look!

 **Accessing your Database**
 --------------------